 There are affiliate links in this post.

 I’ve gotten many comments and emails from people asking about moisture vs protein.
-I’ve pushed off writing this blog post because most other people who discuss protein and moisture balance do so by discussing your protein vs moisture needs in relation to porosity.
-Essentially they say that high porosity hair needs a lot of protein, and low porosity hair doesn’t need much protein.
+I’ve pushed off writing this blog post because most resources say that high porosity hair needs a lot of protein, and low porosity hair doesn’t need much protein.
 That isn’t the case for me.

 How I know That My Wavy Hair Needs Protein